JanCaha/qgis_los_tools/website/pages/interactive tools/dialog_los_without_target_sampling_settings.md

 This tool summarizes the parameters and the output in more informative manner and allows user to specify the parameters interactively.

+The output and changes from this tool are propagated to the plugin, where they are stored and made available to other interactive tools.

 ## Tool screenshot

 ![Tool Screenshot](../images/interactive_tool_los_without_target_sampling_settings.png)